 No!
 Come along whenever you want to – we know people have busy lives and things happen, so you can come whenever you like.

 Do I have to be a runner, thrower or jumper already?

 You don’t!
-All of our sessions are designed to accommodate a wide range of paces.
-Whether it is our speed interval sessions or our longer Sunday runs, our leaders are all trained to make sure no one is left behind and that everyone – fast or slow – gets to have a great run at the pace that works for them.
+All of our sessions are designed to accommodate a wide range of abilities.
+Whether it is our speed interval sessions or our longer Sunday runs, social Thursdays or Sunday athletics, our leaders are all trained to make sure everyone is included and no one is left behind and that everyone – fast or slow, long or short, high or low – gets to have a great run, throw or jump that works for them.

 What kind of support and advice will I get?